dogz1lla/auction/README.md

 ## Description
 This app allows emulating an auction functionality.
-An auction is an example of an application that supports more than one user participating in the same auction at the same time.
+An auction is an example of an application that supports more than one user participating in the same activity at the same time.
 All the participants are updated about the other users' activity (in this case -- new highest bid placed) instantly.

 ## Functionality